Standard

 polyvalzero(p, zero=0)

-Return the value of polynomial p evaluated at point 0.
+Return the value at point 0.

 More efficient than polyval(p, 0).